alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-actively verifies honesty that doesn't just trust the P doesn't just trust on blind faith that people are going to do do what they say they will another thing you can think about is incentivizing transparency I'm sure a lot of us have managers who tell us that they would
+actively verifies honesty that doesn't just trust the P doesn't just trust on blind faith that people are going to do do what they say they will

+{% slide suspicious-minds 33 %}

+another thing
+you can think about is incentivizing transparency I'm sure a lot of us have managers who tell us that they would